MEICRS/GDSRec_rank/README.md

 python main.py --test=True
 ```

-The hyper-parameter "cut_off" in ratingt_data.py corresponds to the parameter "F" in the papaer.
+The hyper-parameter "cut_off" in ratingt_data.py corresponds to the parameter "F" in the paper.
 It controls the threshold of rating for splitting the data.